magpie-ea/magpie-v3-docs/docs/01_designing_experiments/00_built-in_screens.md

 ## Trial screens
 Trial screens are the parts of your experiment which are (usually) instantiated several times (realizing different trials of your main experimental task, for example).
-They usually collect the data and often rely on additional information (e.g., the picture to be displayed in trial 27, or the question and answer options for trial 13).
+They usually collect the data and often rely on additional information (e.g. pictures to be displayed, or questions and answer options).

 Magpie has some ready-made trial screens built-in for simple experimental trials.